upgradelabs/invoicexpress-api/README.md

 ```

-The first argument MUST be an array (throw an error if not), and the **number of the itens to replace, must match the items to be replaced in the endpoint**.
+The first argument MUST be an array, and the **number of the itens to replace, must match the items to be replaced in the endpoint**.
 If not an exception is raised, and a fatal error is thrown.